History of the metric system: Electrostatic system of units (ESU)

 In this system, the unit for charge is defined by setting the Coulomb force constant ($k_\text{e}$) to unity and the unit for electric potential was defined to ensure the unit of energy calculated by the relation $E = QV$ is one erg.
 The electrostatic units of measure were the statampere, statvolt, and so on.

 Gaussian system of units

 The Gaussian system of units was based on Heinrich Hertz's realisation, while verifying Maxwell's equations in 1888, that the electromagnetic and electrostatic units were related by:

 Using this relationship, he proposed merging the EMU and the ESU systems into one system using the EMU units for magnetic quantities (subsequently named the gauss and maxwell) and ESU units elsewhere.
 He named this combined set of units "Gaussian units".
-This set of units has been recognised as being particularly useful in theoretical physics.